kleinesfilmroellchen/spcasm/doc/src/usage.md

 [All errors, warning and advice messages are documented here in detail.](errors.md)

-## brri
+## brr

-You can use the `brri` binary (`cargo r --release --features=clap --bin=brri --`) for interactively testing the BRR encoder and decoder.
+You can use the `brr` binary (`cargo r --spcasm-release --bin=brr --`) for using and testing the BRR encoder and decoder directly.
 This binary is undocumented here as its features change frequently.
-Use `brri --help` for help.
+Use `brr --help` for help.